MakeSchool-Tutorials/Make-Parties/P00-Start-An-Express-Project/content.md

 1. Delete the hello-world file.
 1. You are good to go!

-# Getting Started - Setting up your Comptuer
+# Getting Started - Setting up your Computer

 (Ignore this section if you are using Cloud9)